 For local development a coverage report can be used to inspect coverage for each line in your package.
 Note requires the DT package to be installed.

-# if `getwd()` is the package's directory. package_coverage() # or a package in another directory cov <- package_coverage("/dir/lintr") # view results as a data.frame as.data.frame(cov) # zero_coverage() shows only uncovered lines. # If run within RStudio, `zero_coverage()` will open a marker pane with the # uncovered lines. zero_coverage(cov)
+# If run with the working directory within the package source. package_coverage() # or a package in another directory cov <- package_coverage("/dir/lintr") # view results as a data.frame as.data.frame(cov) # zero_coverage() shows only uncovered lines. # If run within RStudio, `zero_coverage()` will open a marker pane with the # uncovered lines. zero_coverage(cov)

 Suggests: field of your package’s

 Remotes: r-lib/covr if you want to install the development version.

 To use other CI services or if you want to upload a coverage report locally you can set environment variable

 CODECOV_TOKEN to the token generated on the settings page of https://codecov.io.